 Jonathan joined Great Schools Partnership as the program officer in 2016 and was promoted to his current role as vice president of research, development and evaluation in 2018 and now serves as the interim president.
 A Knoxville native, Jonathan previously served as Great Schools Partnership’s vice president of research, development and evaluation.
 In that position, Jonathan played an integral role in leading Great Schools Partnership’s R&D initiative.
 Jonathan developed and oversees the evaluation methodologies Great Schools Partnership uses to identify, develop, evaluate and transition new research and development projects for Knox County Schools.
 He also manages Great Schools Partnership’s Teacherpreneur grant program, the new integrated arts tutoring model, middle and high school tutoring centers and Leaders for Readers.
 Jonathan has been with Great Schools Partnership since September 2016; he was appointed as interim president of Great Schools Partnership in October 2019.

-Before joining Great Schools Partnership, Jonathan served as the program officer for Equitas Group, an affiliate of the Provision Foundation.
+Jonathan has a 20-year track record of establishing and growing nonprofits in our community.
+Before joining Great Schools Partnership, Jonathan served for nine years as the program officer for Equitas Group, an affiliate of the Provision Foundation.
 The Knoxville-based organization partners with others around the world to prevent and end the trafficking and exploitation of children in Southeast Asia, as well as child servitude in Haiti.